How Do Bail Bonds Work?

 What Happens If a Defendant Skips Bail?

-Bond companies are so serious about a person showing up to every court appearance because if the defendant does not show up, the bond company will be responsible for paying the bail bond to the court.
-This can cause the bond company to lose a lot of money, so it is not surprising that they have bounty hunters on their payroll and are ready to go and find the person who skips bail, so they do not lose the money in question.
+Bond companies take the issue of a defendant not showing up to every court appearance very seriously.
+If the defendant does not show up, the bond company will be responsible for paying the bail bond to the court.
+This can cause the bond company to lose a significant amount of money, which is why they often have bounty hunters on their payroll and are ready to find the person who skips bail to avoid financial loss.

 If a person bench warrants, the bail is not due right away.
 The bond company will have some time to catch the person themselves, hope the person turns themselves in, or hope that the police see them so they do not lose their money.
 Contact the Hedding Law Firm for help.